davidinfosec/VBAN-Stream-Detect/readme.md

    sudo nano /etc/systemd/system/vbanstart.service
 ```

-Paste the following content into the file, then save and exit:
+Paste the following content into the file, then save and exit: (Alternatively you can download and copy the service from this repository into the destination)

 ```
 [Unit]